top of page

 The fact that we are planting these fruit-bearing trees to benefit the bears raises a series of deeper questions and thoughts.

-Our brown bears (Ursus arctos) are among the last representatives of the once-great European megafauna.
+The Brown bears (Ursus arctos) are among the last representatives of the once-great European megafauna.
 We have long since eradicated most of the large wild animals that once roamed Europe.
 Bears symbolize the wild and dangerous side of nature in our subconscious.

 Our relationship with them is also extreme and varied, depending on the individual and their personal goals: they are large game animals that raid crops and livestock, valuable hunting trophies, protected natural assets, or problems that capture public attention and can be used to gain political capital—and this list could easily go on.

-For us personally, they are creatures with as much right to life as we or our domestic animals, which is why we want to contribute to facilitating coexistence with them.
+For us personally, they are creatures with as much right to life as we have or our domestic animals, which is why we want to contribute to facilitating coexistence with them.

 What they need most is food and suitable habitat.
 Most bears do everything they can to avoid us, whether in space or time.